suncoast-devs/handbook/lessons/js-intro/closures.md

-Thus when the code calls `printPersonInfo` for the first time, `person` is `Alan Turing`, the second time the closure captured `person` being equal to `Ada Lovelace`, then `Grace Hooper` and finally `Donald Knuth`.
+Thus when the code calls `printPersonInfo` for the first time, `person` is `Alan Turing`, the second time the closure captured `person` being equal to `Ada Lovelace`, then `Grace Hooper`, and finally `Donald Knuth`.

 # Closures are both complex, powerful, and simple to use.

-Remember that a closure is nothing more than the fact that a function grabs hold of the definition of the variables, it can see when defined.
+Remember that a closure is nothing more than the fact that a function grabs hold of the definition of the variables it can see when defined.

 We'll be using closures, but we won't be calling it out as a special technique.
 It will just be a common technique.